rockero-cz/laravel-db-updates/README.md

 }
 ```

-Your production database had some testing data and you finally decided to delete them, so you need to delete all records older then `2023-01-01`:
+Your production database had some testing data and you finally decided to delete them, so you need to delete all records older than `2023-01-01`:

 ```php
 /**